ssha-org/ssha_web/content/conference.md

 <hr width=300; align=left>

 The 2021 conference will be held in Philadelphia on November 11-14, at the DoubleTree by Hilton Philadelphia Center City.
 This will mark the 47th annual meeting of the Social Science History Association.
 The conference theme this year is “Crisis, Conjunctures, Turning Points: Theory and Method in Turbulent Times.”
-Conference Program is available here: [SSHA 2021 Conference Program](/files/SSHA2021_Final_Program.pdf).
+The conference program is available here: [SSHA 2021 Conference Program](/files/SSHA2021_Final_Program.pdf).

 ### Registration